 USING A MODIFIED HOOF CAST The application of a modified hoof cast at the onset or during the transition period may augment the process and, in some cases, decrease the time necessary to transition to barefoot (O'Grady & Clayton, 2023; O'Grady & Poupard, 2021).
 When removing the shoes, the condition of the hoof wall is one of the critical factors that determines if and how long it takes to transition to being barefoot.
 The hoof wall may be thin, have poor consistency, multiple deep hoof wall separations, and vertical cracks around the bearing border.
 Furthermore, there may not be sufficient hoof wall at the bearing border of the foot to allow it to extend a few millimetres distal to the sole.
 In these cases, the use of a modified hoof cast affords stability, provides additional mass, and protects the hoof capsule without interfering with any physiological functions or the adaptation process.
 The cast is applied to the outer hoof wall so that at least 4–5 millimetres of the cast extends beyond the perimeter of the hoof capsule.
 The cast material is removed across the heels, so it does not interfere with the normal physiology of the foot during weight bearing (Figure 7).
 The veterinarian, farrier or trainer can readily apply the modified hoof cast on a barefoot horse if indicated.
 A modified hoof cast may be a useful aid, but it must be emphasised that boots should be avoided during the transition phase as ‘boots are not barefoot.’
 Boots place a thick interface between the foot and the ground, which changes the forces on the foot and interferes with the adaptation process.

 PROVIDING TRACTION Most hunters, jumpers and dressage horses perform on synthetic deformable surfaces, and traction has not presented a problem.
 However, some high-profile jumper classes are held on turf arenas, and horses may require additional traction, especially if the surface is wet or muddy.
 This may present a safety issue for the barefoot horse and its rider.
 This can be managed by fitting a pair/set of shoes to the horse without trimming or changing the solar surface of the foot.
 The shoes are attached using four small nails and, when the horse has finished competing, the shoes are removed and the horse continues barefoot.
-This scenario requires a little more work on the part of the farrier but has been shown to fulfill the need or necessity for additional traction.
+This scenario requires a little more work on the part of the farrier but has been shown to fulfil the need or necessity for additional traction.

 VETERINARY APPLICATIONS OF BAREFOOT METHODOLOGY TO IMPROVE THE PALMAR FOOT Equine veterinarians are often confronted with horses that have lameness associated with distortion of the palmar/plantar part of the foot, especially involving the deformable soft tissue structures (Castelijns, 2012; O'Grady, 2013; O'Grady and Castelijns, 2011).
 Two common problems are a sheared heel and low/underrun heels combined with a negative angle of the solar border of the distal phalanx.
 Although many farriery techniques have been described to address these types of abnormal hoof conformations, none has shown consistent documented success.
 When given the opportunity and time, the author (SOG) has always rehabilitated distorted hoof capsules and poor hoof conformation without shoes and consistently had good results over the years.
 Based on the records of 70 horses, 50 of which were actively competing, only two horses that met the prerequisites could not be transitioned from wearing shoes to barefoot.
 Both horses had chronic lameness issues.